 Oath of allegiance

 I, [Name], do swear that I will be faithful and bear true allegiance to His Majesty King Charles the Third, His Heirs and successors, according to law.
 So help me God.

 I shall well and truly execute the office of Lieutenant Governor of the Province of Ontario and duly and impartially administer justice therein.

-I shall well and truly execute the office and trust of Keeper of the Great Seal of Her Majesty’s Province of Ontario according to the best of my knowledge and ability.
+I shall well and truly execute the office and trust of Keeper of the Great Seal of His Majesty’s Province of Ontario according to the best of my knowledge and ability.

 The installation ceremony also includes traditional and ceremonial elements, which are organized to reflect the Lieutenant Governor-designate’s wishes.

 The usual sequence of events is as follows: